aws-samples/cfn101-workshop/content/intermediate/operations/understanding-changesets/index.md

     2. From **Create stack**, choose **With new resources (standard)**.
     3. From **Prepare template**, choose **Template is ready**.
     4. From **Template source**, choose **Upload a template file**.
 Choose the `bucket.yaml` template file, and then choose **Next**.
-    5. Specify a stack name, for example `changesets-workshop`.
+    5. Specify a stack name, for example `cfn-workshop-understanding-changesets`.
     6. Make sure to provide a unique value for the `BucketName` parameter.
 For more information, see [Bucket naming rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html).
 Choose **Next**.
     7. In the next page, choose to leave all options to default values, and choose **Next**.
-    8. In the review page, choose **Submit**.
+    8. In the review page, choose **Create Stack**.
     9. Refresh the stack creation page until you see your stack in the `CREATE_COMPLETE` status.

    ::::